Software Technology 1 G (8995.4)

 To Pass the Unit, you will need to satisfy the following conditions:

-- Sit for all Quizzes, do the Final exam and submit the lab work and major assignment, and have no outstanding resubmissions by Friday of week 12.
+- Sit for all Quizzes, do the ST1 Capstone Project and submit assignment and all components of ST1 Capstone Project, including report, demonstration, presentation and interview/viva-voce, and have no outstanding resubmissions by Friday of week 12.

-- In the case of illness, misadventure or unavoidable commitments at the scheduled time of an examination, students should contact the Unit Convener as soon as possible.
+- In the case of illness, misadventure or unavoidable commitments, students should contact the Unit Convener as soon as possible.
 (Well in advance if possible).

 Once above conditions have been satisfied, grades will be awarded as per the following table: